S.O.S. – “Unloved by God, Unwanted by Satan” review

 “Would That Be Alright?” shoots for a more deranging aesthetic expressing their desire to stab while “Rage” aggressively goes back & forth with one another stomping a motherfucker out.
 The song “What They Say” has a more jazzy, boom bap vibe talking about never giving a fuck about what others think of them while the penultimate track “Hate” is a livid diss towards all their enemies.
 “Off the Juice” however ends with a depressing tune about drinking & their inner demons.

-I knew it was only a matter of time that they put this out on DSPs & if you love all the songs they’ve worked on since 2007, then I highly recommend listening to Blame Us.
-Scum & Smallz bring the best out of each other lyrically accompanied by some gruesome production.
+I knew it was only a matter of time that they put this out on DSPs & if you love all the songs S.O.S. have done with one another over the years crossing paths, then I highly recommend listening to Blame Us for the Gore Hop fans who’ve come to love both artists.
+Scum & Smallz 1 bring the best out of each other lyrically accompanied by some gruesome production, refraining from having any guests to let their chemistry shine brighter.

 Score: 4/5